Bukasuji/ShowMeSupport-Frontend--Solidity-DeFi-Tipping-app/README.md

 **Frontend IDE:** Visual Studiocode.

-**Smart Contract Testing/Deployment:** Remix Online IDE.
+**Smart Contract /Deployment:** Hardhat.

 ## Features

-- **Tipping and Support:**  Users can easily send or receive cryptocurrency for tipping and financial support.
+- **Tipping/Support:**  Users can easily send tipps or financial support to the owner of the app.
 - **Decentralized:** The app is fully decentralized, which means that transactions are processed directly on the blockchain without intermediaries.
 - **Easy-to-Use Interface:** The app has a simple and user-friendly interface that makes it easy for anyone to use, regardless of their technical expertise.
 - **Message of Encouragement:** : After sending a tip, users can leave a message of encouragement for the recipient, which is displayed publicly.